 In 2002, Dixon started his very own British product design brand – Tom Dixon.
 With a commitment to innovation and a mission to revive the British furniture industry, the brand was originally inspired by the nation’s unique heritage and continues to produce innovative and creative objects for everyday use.
 This design brand has lead him to partake in so many more huge projects.
 He has designed objects and interiors for the likes of Terence Conran, Jean Paul Gaultier, Romeo Gigli, Ralph Lauren and Vivienne Westwood.

-More recently at the Milan Design week this year Dixon used his collaboration with Caesarstone to use the brands composite quartz material to create four monumental kitchens decorated with a range of the designer’s new and old products.
+At the Milan Design week in 2016 Dixon used his collaboration with Caesarstone to use the brands composite quartz material to create four monumental kitchens decorated with a range of the designer’s new and old products.
 All inside the historic Rotonda della Besana church the installations were built to enhance the idea of the four elements – Water, Earth, Air and Fire.

 From his start 40 years ago to now Tom has still held onto the same strong philosophy – A focus on new applications of traditional materials and forms.
 His amazing craftsmanship can be seen in all his designs making him in an inspiration to many.
 He has a unique way of thinking which gives him the ability to a design a number of possibilities from just one inspiration source.
 Who knows what he will think of next!